 There has been a lot of buzz around blockchain technology in the past decade.
-Many blockchain enthusiasts on the market are glorifying blockchain technology as the next big thing after the internet.
-To be candid, they are not wrong.
-Blockchain technology has proved to be a key player in providing a decentralized database that takes out intermediaries in most industries.
+Many blockchain enthusiasts are glorifying blockchain technology as the next big thing after the internet.
+Blockchain technology has proved key in providing a decentralized database that takes out intermediaries in most industries.

 However, with every disruptive technology, there is always an upside and a downside.
-Therefore It’s crucial that those looking to adopt blockchain’s use understand blockchain advantages and disadvantages.
+Therefore It’s crucial that those looking to adopt blockchain understand blockchain’s advantages and disadvantages.
 So, as enterprises try to figure out how their organizations can benefit from blockchain, it is crucial to also look at the technology’s downside.

 In order to understand the advantages and disadvantages of blockchain, it is essential first to understand what blockchain is and how it works.